What to remove from vector submissions

 Heavily integrated words that are not made with fonts are usually ok.
 If an illustration is primarily text or doesn’t work with the text removed, it’s unlikely that we’ll accept it.

-We unfortunately do not support strokes as of the moment, so all strokes must be outlined and kept as a shape or compound path.
+At the moment, we don’t support strokes.
+All strokes must be outlined and kept as a shape or compound path.
 Along with this, all shapes in the vector file must be paths.

 Our system can’t recolor vectors with gradients yet.
-They can still be accepted if they pass all other tests but they won’t be recolorable in Canva.
+They can still be accepted if they pass all other tests.
 Recolorable vectors sell much better than those that are not but we still accept them.